NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/InferenceEnginesInCustusX/README.md

 # Project Description

 <!-- Add a short paragraph describing the project. -->
 Running trained Deep Learning networks with inference engines.
-The focus will be on implementing this in CustusX.
+The focus will be on implementing this in [CustusX](https://www.custusx.org).

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Implement C++ support for running one pre-trained model.
+1. Start with implementing C++ support for running one pre-trained model.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Integrate with the [FAST](https://github.com/smistad/FAST) library for inference engine support.
+1. Use the [FAST](https://github.com/smistad/FAST) library for inference engine support.

 ## Progress and Next Steps